Is It Cheaper to Take a Taxi or Uber in NYC? 2026 Cost Comparison (With Airport & Helicopter Option)

 • Airport trips introduce flat fares, tolls, congestion surcharges, and demand-based pricing.

-• Helicopter transfers eliminate traffic risk and surge pricing, making them the most predictable option for time-sensitive airport travel.
+• Helicopter transfers eliminate traffic risk and surge pricing, making them the most predictable option for time-sensitive airport travel to JFK and Newark.

 What Is the Cheapest Way to Travel in NYC?